advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter8.md

   ...
 ```

-From the code, it¡¯s evident that *param_comp* is calculated using a bitwise OR operation on three variables, followed by a bitwise NOT operation.
+From the code, it's evident that *param_comp* is calculated using a bitwise OR operation on three variables, followed by a bitwise NOT operation.
 The difference of 1 suggests that at least one of these variables differs, helping to narrow down the problem.

 The calculation involves three *table_map* variables with lengthy values, making ordinary calculators insufficient and the process too complex to detail here.